woutervantol/SMA/README.md

 # Young Open Cluster Simulation
+## How to run
+The source code consists of two files: simulate.py and postprocessing.py.
+The first runs the simulation and saves some datafiles, the second uses these files to visualise the results.
+The files should both be run from the main project folder e.g. `src/simulate.py` or `python3 src/simulate.py` if the script doesn't detect your python virtual environment automatically.
+To run the scripts please use an environment with the following packages installed:
+- Amuse
+- Matplotlib
+- Numpy
+- Pandas
+- Tqdm

+### simulate.py
+The main file for simulating an open cluster with stars and gas.
+When run without any command line arguments, the file will run a simple simulation containing 10 stars and 100 gas particles for demonstration purposes.
+By running `src/simulate.py --help` a promt will show up displaying the different command line arguments that can be passed down to alter the initial conditions of the simulation.

+### postprocessing.py
+The data visualisation script.
+Uses the data saved by `simulate.py` to create several images and/or animations.
+The command line argument `--run <name>` can be used to specify which data to use in the visualisation.

 ## Minimum requirements
 Simulate a open cluster with the following points implemented:
 - Simulate the stars: